gregchapman-dev/musicdiff/pypi_README.md

                     default this is ignored).
       -x/--exclude  one or more named details to exclude from comparison.
 Can be any of the named details accepted by -i/--include.
-      -o/--output   one or both of two output formats: text (or t) or visual (or v); the default is visual). visual (or v) requests production of marked-up score PDFs; text (or t) requests production of diff-like text output.
+      -o/--output   one or more of three output formats: text (or t) or visual (or v) or ser (or s);
+                    the default is visual). visual (or v) requests production of marked-up score PDFs; text (or t) requests production of diff-like text output; ser (or s) requests a JSON text output containing Symbolic Error Ratio information.

       file1         first music score file to compare (any format music21 or converter21 can parse) file2         second music score file to compare (any format music21 or converter21 can parse)